r3vskd/Smart-contracts-vulnerabilities/README.md

 # Smart-contracts-vulnerabilities

-Top most frequent bugs that can be found in smart contracts
+Some practical examples of the most frequent bugs that can be found in smart contracts